Skip to main content

 Evernote Standout Features & Integrations

-Some of the software's standout features include the ability to search through handwritten notes, and digitize paper documents.
-You can also create your own custom templates, speeding up your future note-taking and records-keeping activities.
-The ability to annotate PDFs also stands out to me as a small feature that can be incredibly useful.
+Features include the ability to search through handwritten notes and digitize paper documents.
+You can also create your own custom templates to enhance note-taking and records-keeping.
+The PDF annotation feature also stands out as a small feature that can be incredibly useful.

 Integrations include Google Drive, Outlook, Salesforce, Slack, and Microsoft Teams.